 Categorised B ESP 2014.
 The Project is expected to improve road quality, safety, access and address climate resilience measures as roads in Albania are frequently subject to impacts from flooding and landslides.
 The environmental and social (E&S) impacts associated with the Project are expected to be readily identified and managed via the implementation of the environmental and social action plan (ESAP).
 The road sections to be rehabilitated or constructed under the investment programme were selected based on strategic plans and a multi criteria analysis basis focused on priorities for tourism and agriculture.

-E&S due diligence (ESDD) by the Environment and Sustainability Department, included a review of the investment plans, the ADF management systems, supporting documentation and a site visit.
+E&S due diligence (ESDD) by the Environment and Sustainability Department, included a review of the investment plans of Section 1 and Section 2, the ADF management systems, supporting documentation and a site visit.
 ESDD has found that the ADF has an established E&S Management Framework (ESMF) which requires an E&S assessment, E&S Management Plan (ESMP), stakeholder consultation and information disclosure to be provided for each project.
 Also a Resettlement Policy Framework and Resettlement Action Plan (RAP) are developed if appropriate.
 Whilst the overarching Frameworks have been structured over time to meet most of the IFI requirements, ESDD found that some areas needed further refinement in order to ensure that projects are structured to fully comply with the EBRDs Performance Requirements (PRs), notably in relation labour, contractor management, traffic management, resettlement and stakeholder engagement.

 Whilst the project is mainly rehabilitation of existing roads, it will also involve the construction of two new alignments of 1.7km and 2.19km respectively to enable the development of pedestrian and recreational areas along the sea coast.
 Potential relevant impacts of these and other alignments on land and livelihoods will be addressed through development and implementation of appropriate RAPs/LRPs for the Project.
 Physical resettlement is expected to be limited to two houses on one of the two road alignments but this will be confirmed during the detailed design.